 Jennifer went on to quote some statistics about stress.
-According a 2001 report, 40 percent of job turnover is due to stress.
-This also can cause conflict, even violent conflict, on the jobsite.
+According to a 2001 report, 40 percent of job turnover is due to stress.
+This also can cause conflict, even violent conflict, on the job site.

-The benefit of working in a less stressful environment cuts down on healthcare expenditures, which are nearly 50 percent greater from workers who say they’re under high levels of stress.
+The benefit of working in a less stressful environment is cutting down on healthcare expenditures, which are nearly 50 percent greater for workers who say they’re under high levels of stress.

 How Stress Impacts People